RishabhPathak02/AI_Learning/README.md

 # Ultimate AI Engineer Roadmap 2026 🔥
 ### From Zero to Production-Grade AI Systems

-**Ultimate AI Engineer Roadmap 2026** - built specifically for your context as an AI Architect building PrinceSinghAI, PrinceSinghDev, Multi-LLM orchestration, RoadmapAI, CodeLLM, and AskAI, Global AI Search

 **What's inside (17 Phases + Capstone):**

 The roadmap starts from absolute zero and goes all the way to production-grade AI architecture.
 Here's the breakdown: